Hydropower Plants – Garbage Disposals for Creeks and Rivers

 Along the way, garbage passes many stations where it can cause damage to the environment.
 Yes, even animals are at risk of injury or death by carelessly dumped trash.
 The toad inside a 5 gallon plastic canister – the lid is open but out of reach; the trout stuck inside a plastic ring of 1 inch diameter; or, the hedgehog trapped inside an open food can, are evidence of the potential dangers.
 Unfortunately, not enough stomachs of wild animals are examined to determine if the animals ate garbage and had suffered from the consequences.

 With their water-rakes, that are purchased primarily to hold back floating waste and natural products – leaves, branches, tree trunks, hydropower plants function like giant garbage funnels and filters.
 Once floating waste reaches a typical bypass hydropower plant, there are only two paths for it to continue it’s travels.
 One way is dictated by the main current of the water and leads directly to the power plant’s rake.
 The second route leads through the “rest water exit” in the weir and into the original river bed.
 One can safely assume that about 90-95% of the floating waste reaches the power plant.

 For a power plant operator there are two options to get a grip on the garbage situation.
-The first is to cumbersomely separate the landed material by hand into groups of bio-degradable, recyclable, and non-recyclable waste.
+The first is separate the landed material by hand into groups of bio-degradable, recyclable, and non-recyclable waste.
 The second option is to guide the floating garbage to the spill weir with the help of floating barriers – such as entire trunks of Douglas Fir, in order to keep it at a distance and in the river.